esa/pagmo/doc/sphinx/documentation/algorithms.rst

 ------------

 Algorithms in PyGMO are objects, constructed and then used to optimize a problem via their evolve method.
-The user can implement his own algorithm in Python (in which case they need to derive from :class:`PyGMO.algorithm.base`), but we also provide a number of algorithms that are considered useful for general purposes.
+The user can implement his own algorithm in Python (in which case they need to derive from :class:`PyGMO.algorithm.base`).
+You may follow the
+:ref:`tutorial3`.
+We also provide a number of algorithms that are considered useful for general purposes.
 Each algorithm can be associated only to problems of certain types: (Continuous, Integer or Mixed Integer)-(Constrained, Unconstrained)-(Single, Multi-objective).